No results were found...

 P.S.
 Already using video in email marketing?
 Share your experiences in the comments.
 How do your customers react to video?
 Are they more engaged?

 Editor’s note: This post was originally published in 2018.
-We've now updated it with new tips and examples.
+It has now been updated it with new tips and examples from our updated Drag & drop editor.

 Ilma Nausedaite